seccomp/libseccomp/doc/admin/MAINTAINER_PROCESS.md

 Despite the term "moderator" the list is currently unmoderated and should remain the way.

+### Handling Inappropriate Community Behavior

+The libseccomp project community is relatively small, and almost always respectful and considerate.
+However, there have been some limited cases of inappropriate behavior and it is the responsibility of the maintainers to deal with it accordingly.

+As mentioned above, the maintainers are encouraged to communicate with each other, and this communication is very important in this case.
+When inappropriate behavior is identified in the project (e.g. mailing list, GitHub, etc.) the maintainers should talk with each other as well as the responsible individual to try and correct the behavior.
+If the individual continues to act inappropriately the maintainers can block the individual from the project using whatever means are available.
+This should only be done as a last resort, and with the agreement of all the maintainers.
+In cases where a quick response is necessary, a maintainer can unilaterally block an individual, but the block should be reviewed by all the other maintainers soon afterwards.

 ### New Project Releases

 The libseccomp release process is documented in the RELEASE_PROCESS.md